Christ in the Desert Benedictine Abbey: New Mexico

 The community at Christ in the Desert is comprised of men from several nations, though English is the language of the house.

-This is a first time VISION will be hosting an immersion into the monastic life.
+VISION will be hosting an immersion into the monastic life.
 You will be invited into a week of prayer, service, and silence.
 You will be given the opportunity to participate in both personal prayer and reflection but also invited to the communal liturgy that marks each day.

 "Ora et labora."
 These two Latin words -- prayer and work -- have become an unofficial motto of monks following the Rule of St. Benedict, who lived from about 480 to 547 in central Italy.